Unified Payments Interface: Service

 For real-time payments from one bank account to another, any UPI client app can be used and multiple bank accounts can be linked to a single app.
 Money can be sent or requested using a user-created Virtual Payment Address (VPA) or UPI ID for each bank account using the KYC-linked mobile number.
 UPI also generates a specific QR code for each user account for contactless payments.
+The RBI increased the UPI payment limit for payments in hospitals and educational institutions from ₹100,000 to ₹500,000 on 8 December 2023.
+Multi-factor authentication for UPI e-mandates will now be activated over ₹100,000, as opposed to ₹15,000, for credit card repayments, mutual fund subscriptions, and insurance premium payments.